-Are you looking to teach abroad in tropical paradise?
-Then Thailand may be the perfect location for you.
-From the bustling metropolis Bangkok, to the sleepy northern city Chiang Mai, to island villages in the south, you're bound to find a Thai destination you'll love.
+Are you looking to teach abroad in a tropical paradise?
+Then teaching in Thailand may be the perfect location for you.
+From the bustling metropolis Bangkok to the sleepy northern city Chiang Mai, to island villages in the south, you're bound to find a Thai destination you'll love.

 Most new teachers in Thailand find a job that pays around $1,000 USD a month... in Bangkok the pay is about 30% higher.